What Are The Factors Of 63

 Understanding and working with factors can be made easier with a few practical tips.
 These tips not only simplify the process but also enhance your understanding of the underlying concepts.

 Tip 2: Use Prime Factorization as a Starting Point Prime factorization is a powerful tool for understanding the structure of a number and finding all its factors.
 Start by breaking down the number into its prime factors.
 For 63, the prime factorization is 3² x 7.
 Once you have the prime factorization, you can systematically generate all the factors by combining the prime factors in different ways.
 In the case of 63, the prime factors are 3 and 7.
-Therefore, the factors are 1 (no prime factors), 3, 7, 3 x 3 = 9, 3 x 7 = 21, and 3 x 3 x 7 = 63.
+That's why, the factors are 1 (no prime factors), 3, 7, 3 x 3 = 9, 3 x 7 = 21, and 3 x 3 x 7 = 63.

 FAQ